 Dry these juicy fruits so you can enjoy that intense plummy flavor all winter long.
 Use the Magic Mill Food Dehydrator to preserve these golden nuggets and not leave a single one on the tree to for the birds.
 Golden Nectar prunes will become your new go to snack.
 You can easily remove the small pit for whole fruit drying.

-For lots of great juicy plum recipes to add to your menu, check out our website page sporting 21 Plum Recipes That You Can Make At Home.
-You can easily substitute the Golden Plums for the traditional red plum options to make flavorful home baked goodies.
+For some great plum ideas to add to your menu, check out all our personally recommended plum recipes.
+You can easily substitute the traditional plums called for in the recipes for Golden Plums to make flavorful home made goodies.

 Pruning Your Plum Tree